 The best buying tips you see here at a glance:

-The weight of the treadmill says something about the construction.
+The weight of this running machine says something about the construction.
 A construction with a lot of steel is heavier and more solid than a lighter, more plastic-like construction.
 Of course, it is a job to lift it into place, but that is only a one-off.
 The solid quality treadmill with a lot of steel runs nicer so you really use it.

-A heavier treadmill is also more stable.
+A heavier running machine is also more stable.
 The walking belt gets a lot of impact during walking.
 A heavier treadmill will remain more stable than light during training.

 Walking area of the tire